MVA-BN-Brachyury + FPV-Brachyury vaccines

 Surgery and high-dose radiation are currently the main treatment options for chordoma.
 Radiation is also sometimes used instead of surgery when surgery would carry unacceptable risks.
 The chance of tumor growth after surgery is significantly higher for patients who do not have their tumor completely removed.

 The goal of this trial is to determine if the vaccine therapy in combination with radiation can shrink chordoma tumors.
 In this study, patients will be treated with a therapeutic vaccine that stimulates the immune system to fight cancer cells.
-Research in other cancers suggests that radiation in combination with immune therapy can shrink tumors.
+Research in other cancers suggests that radiation in combination with Systemic therapies that are designed to teach the immune system how to find and destroy cancer cells. can shrink tumors.

 Who can participate